cfengine/documentation/reference/classes.markdown

 ## Soft Classes

 Soft classes can be set by using the `-D` or `--define` options wihtout having to edit the policy.
-Multiple classes can be defined by seperating them with commas (no spaces).
+Multiple classes can be defined by separating them with commas (no spaces).

 ```console